Voyager vs. BlockFi - Which is Better for You?

 BlockFi has good support, while Voyagers is so-so in our experience, but hey all cryptocurrency brokeragers seem to have not so great support so we don’t really think that’s a big deal — to us the deciding factor is if you will hold cryptocurrency long-term and if you have enough crypto to make it worth paying the withdrawal/transfer fee to BlockFi.

-If you have large sums of cryptocurrency to make it worth the bother and plan to hodl we don’t see a reason to not use BlockFi for crypto-lending and loans, although personally we prefer to take loans out with Celsius due to their lower fees in that department.
+If you have large sums of cryptocurrency to make it worth the bother and plan to hodl we don’t see a reason to not use BlockFi for crypto-lending and loans, although personally we prefer to take loans out with Celsius due to their lower fees for crypto-backed loans.

 So Which is Better for You?